Yesterland

 After you buy your meal, have a seat in a coral-colored fiberglass chair.
 You won’t need to look for a table because each chair has an attached side desk.
 After all, this is the Space Age, and traditional tables are old-fashioned.

-When the New Tomorrowland opened in 1967, the Yacht Bar was gone.
-Instead, Coca Cola Tomorrowland Terrace, a much larger counter-service restaurant, extended around the CircleVision building from its east side to its north side.
-Tomorrowland Terrace was best known for the ascending and descending Tomorrowland Terrace Stage.
+When the New Tomorrowland opened in 1967, The Yacht Bar was gone.
+Coca Cola Tomorrowland Terrace, a much larger counter-service restaurant, extended around the CircleVision building from its east side to its north side, where The Yacht Bar had been.
+Tomorrowland Terrace was best known for the ascending and descending stage.
+The large counter-service restaurant became Club Buzz June 2001.
+It reverted back to Tomorrowland Terrace in September 2006, and then became Galactic Grill in November 2015.

 You don’t have a choice of Coke or Pepsi anymore.
 The Coca-Cola Company is now the exclusive provider of soft drinks (such as Coke, Diet Coke, Sprite, Minute Maid Light Lemonade, Barqs Root Beer, and Fanta Orange) and bottled water (Coca-Cola’s Dasani brand) at the Disneyland Resort, Walt Disney World, and Disney Cruise Line.